rsbhnv/enterprise-genai-career-agent/copilot-studio/overview.md

 within the Enterprise GenAI Career Agent solution.

-Copilot Studio serves as the **primary conversational orchestration layer** and user entry point, enabling structured and free-text interactions within a governed enterprise framework.
+Copilot Studio serves as the **primary conversational orchestration layer** and user entry point, enabling both structured and free-text interactions within a governed enterprise framework.

 ---

 ## Purpose of Copilot Studio

 Copilot Studio is used to:
 - Host the conversational experience
 - Manage conversation flow and state